Trump Files Documents To Shift Management Of Businesses To His Sons

 The Trump Organization may have gotten a nudge from a weekend report by ProPublica, an independent nonprofit news service.
 It had contacted officials in Florida, Delaware and New York and found no indication that Trump had begun transferring management to his sons.

-White House spokesman, Sean Spicer, was questioned Monday on whether Trump would release documents verifying the president had resigned from his businesses.
+White House spokesman Sean Spicer was questioned Monday about whether Trump would release documents verifying the president had resigned from his businesses.
 Spicer said Trump has "resigned from the company as he said he would before he took office," adding "he's taken extraordinary steps to ensure that that's happened."

 Meanwhile, one of Trump's newest ventures — the Trump International Hotel in Washington, D.C. — had a rough first couple of months.
 The luxury hotel just blocks from the White House may have been sold out for inauguration festivities last week, but it lost more than $1.1 million in its first two months of operation.